Exploring Diversity-based Active Learning for 3D Object Detection in Autonomous Driving: Discussion

 We combine the spatial, temporal and feature diversity terms as Eq.\ref{EqDagree}.
 Compared to spatial and temporal terms, the feature diversity term is contingent on the model prediction.
 At the early stage of the AL cycles, the model may be unreliable and affect the effectiveness of the extracted features.
 It may be beneficial to enable feature diversity only at later AL cycles.
-We investigate the optimal budget size to turn on feature diversity and the effect of $\lambda_f$.

-For the budget size to enable feature diveristy, we experiment with \textbf{Spatial+Temporal+Feature} where the feature term is only enabled after certain amount of budgets.
+We investigate the optimal budget size to turn on feature diversity for active selection. we experiment with \textbf{Spatial+Temporal+Feature} where the feature term is only enabled after certain amount of budgets.
 We fix $\lambda_f$ to be 1 when the feature term is enabled.
-The results reported in Table \ref{TablestartSize} show that turning on feature diversity after 1200 achieves the best results.
+The results reported in Table \ref{TablestartSize} show that turning on feature diversity after 1200 cost achieves slightly better results.
 The trade-off is that, if the feature term is enabled too early, the features are not reliable and can harm the performance; on the other hand, if enabled too late, the information from current model is under-utilized, which may also be sub-optimal.

-To study the effect of $\lambda_f$ on \textbf{Spatial+Temporal+Feature}, we vary the value from 0 to 5 and the results are presented in Table \ref{TableLambdaF}.
-It can be seen that setting $\lambda_f$ to 1 outperforms the rest.